- Lotte World/Lotte World Tower

 Open 10am-11pm.
 Closes at Midnight on Saturdays.

 Address: 105 Namsangongwon-gil, Yongsan 2(i)ga-dong, Yongsan-gu, Seoul

-Bukchon Hanok Village is #10 on our list of top 10 places to visit in Seoul.
+Bukchon Hanok Village is #10 on our list of top 10 places in Seoul.
 It is located between Gyeongbokgung and Changdeokgung.
-It has over 400 traditional Korean houses which are called Hanok.
+It has over 400 traditional Korean houses, which are called Hanok.
 Besides the traditional houses, there are restaurants, cafes, and shops that sell handmade crafts.
-Therefore, many visitors like Hanok Village because it feels like you are going back in time to see how Koreans lived over 600 years ago.
+Therefore, many visitors like Hanok Village because it feels like they are going back in time to see how Koreans lived over 600 years ago.
 Bukchon Hanok Village is a great place to experience Seoul’s traditional culture.

 Top 5 Tips When Visiting Bukchon Hanok Village

 - Make sure to pick up a map at the Tourist Information Center.